 The Lopes' 28 second-quarter points put them ahead 44-28 at halftime and was one point shy of its season scoring high, a 29-point fourth quarter at Oregon.

-Chloe Mann at 13 points per game, went into halftime without a field goal attempt.
-That changed in the third quarter, when she notched six points that included a 4-of-4 clip from the free throw line.
+GCU's leading scorer, Mann at 13 points per game, went into halftime without a field goal attempt.
+That changed in the third quarter, when the sophomore guard notched six points that included a 4-of-4 clip from the free throw line.
 The Lopes had another 20-plus scoring quarter with eight contributors in the third quarter.

 Holding a double-digit lead since the second quarter, Utah State opened the fourth quarter with a 13-3 run to trim the lead to 70-62.